krylosov-aa/pg-status/README.md

 - `pg_status__sync_max_lag_ms` — The maximum acceptable replication lag (in milliseconds) for a replica to still be considered time-synchronous.
 Default: `1000`
 - `pg_status__sync_max_lag_bytes` — The maximum acceptable lag (in bytes) for a replica to still be considered byte-synchronous.
 Default: `1000000` (1 MB)

-You can configure the port on which the http server will listen via the startup arguments.
+You can configure the port on which the http server will listen (default is `8000`) via the startup arguments.
 For example:

 ```shell
 pg-status -port 12345